oaknational/Oak-Web-Application/docs/testing.md

 ![Key events driving automated checks in this repository](./images/sdlc_events.excalidraw.svg#gh-light-mode-only)
 ![Key events driving automated checks in this repository](./images/sdlc_events_dark.excalidraw.svg#gh-dark-mode-only) _Diagram 1.
-The key events driving automated checks and tests in this repository._
+The key events driving automated checks and tests in this repository.
+Note that preview and production deployments trigger the same deployment status checks._

 ## Linting and Style Checks